-Genetic Testing Now Available For Gluten Sensitivity and Celiac Disease Without a Doctors Visit.
+Genetic Lab Testing For Gluten Sensitivity and Celiac Disease Now Available Without a Doctors Visit.

-- Test kit is mailed to your home
+- The lab testing kit for gluten sensitivity is mailed to your home

 - No Needles or blood draws (cheek swabs)